SixArm/pmset-commands/README.md

 * `pmset-drawing-battery`: Is the system drawing from battery power?
 * `pmset-battery-percent`: Show the internal battery % charged.
 * `pmset-battery-full`: Is the battery fully charged?
+* `pmset-powerful`: Is the power manager ready for powerful work?